 Magnolia grandiflora 'Bracken's Brown Beauty'

-Dana and Brayden tell us they moved into their first house this year with a barren, empty lawn...”hopefully this baby tree will grow into a dense privacy screen and be the future focal point for the eventual garden.
+Dana and Brayden tell us that they moved into their first house this year with a "barren, empty lawn..."hopefully this baby tree will grow into a dense privacy screen and be the future focal point for the eventual garden.
 It has already surprised us with an extremely late, huge bloom!”

 |Tree Number Twenty|